Adamka00/CaffeineTracker/README.md

 ## ✨ Features
 * **Active Level Calculation:** Calculates the exact amount of caffeine currently active in your bloodstream based on the superposition of multiple drinks.
 * **Biological Math Model:** Uses a 45-minute linear absorption peak and an exponential decay model with a 5-hour half-life.
 * **Sleep Readiness Indicator:** Calculates the exact time your active caffeine level will drop below the safe sleep threshold (25 mg).
+The prediction is locked from the absorption peak for maximum stability.
+* **Sleep Quality Forecast:** Set your planned bedtime, and the app predicts your active caffeine level at that exact time, providing a personalized sleep quality forecast.
+* **Custom Drink Creator:** Not on the list?
+Add your own custom beverages by easily entering their mg/100ml ratio.
+Custom drinks are permanently saved to your database for future use.
 * **24-Hour Interactive Chart:** Visualizes your caffeine levels throughout the day using Chart.js.
 * **Rich Database:** Pre-seeded with 38 popular drinks (Energy drinks, Nespresso/Dolce Gusto capsules, Coffees, Teas, Sodas) with accurate mg/100ml data.
 * **Modern UI:** Dark mode, glassmorphism design built with Tailwind CSS.